Cathydera/Cathydera/README.md

 - 👋 Hi, I’m @Cathydera
 - 👀 I’m interested in Data visualisation
-- 🌱 I’m currently learning PowerBI and SQL
+- 🌱 I’m currently learning Python, PowerBI and SQL to visualise data
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on finance projects
 - 📫 How to reach me tech4bus@gmail.com

 <!---